Los Angeles Chargers vs. Cleveland Browns NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Home and road insights

-- The Chargers have one win ATS (1-1) as 2.5-point favorites or greater at home.
+- The Chargers have one win ATS (1-1) as 2-point favorites or greater at home.

 - Browns away games this season average 53.0 total points, 6.0 more than this contest's over/under (47).